shmuelie/mfi-custom-code/README.md

         --password PASS      The password to use when connecting to the MQTT server.
         --polling-rate RATE  The polling rate in milliseconds [default: 1000].
 ```

-## Building

-Uses CMake to build/configure.
-If `MFI_CROSS_COMPILE` is `ON`, CMake configure
-will also run `make` on the Buildroot submodule and configure CMake to use the
-cross-compiler for MIPS.
-The resulting binaries can be copied and run on the mFi
-devices.

 ## Useful mFi Stuff: